-Sonia Jackson Myles founded The Sister Accord® Foundation intending to have one billion girls and women learn to love themselves and each other.
-Sonia holds a BS and MBA from Florida A&M University, for which she graduated summa cum laude and #1 in her class, and is the chair of their School of Business & Industry Advisory Board.
-She completed Executive Programs at Duke University Fuqua School Of Business and Harvard Business School.
-Sonia is Six Sigma Green Belt Trained & Certified.
-Now in its ninth year, the Foundation works to inspire future female leaders, starting with changing how girls and women treat, support, and interact with each other.
-Before founding the organization, Sonia was an executive in corporate America with twenty+ years of experience, managing over twenty-billion in spend.
-She has worked for Ford Motor Company, Gillette Company, and Procter & Gamble Company.
-Her last corporate role was as P&G’s Director, Global Packaging Purchasing, managing six billion in annual spending.
+Sonia Jackson Myles founded The Sister Accord ® Foundation with the goal of having one billion girls and women learn how to love themselves and each other.
+The Foundation works to inspire future female leaders, starting with changing how girls and women treat, support, and interact with each other.
+Before founding the organization, Sonia was an executive in corporate America with over 20 years of experience, managing over $20 billion in spend.
+She has worked for Ford Motor Company, Gillette Company and Procter & Gamble Company.
+Her last corporate role was as P&G’s Director, Global Packaging Purchasing, managing $6 billion in annual spending.

-Sonia combined her work with the Foundation and her expertise as a leadership advisor when she developed The Sister A.C.C.O.R.D.
-Leadership Development Program, which was integrated into the curriculum of The Cincinnati Public School (CPS) System in 2016.
+Sonia combined her work with the Foundation and her expertise as a leadership advisor when she developed The Sister A.C.C.O.R.D. ®️ Leadership Development Program, which was integrated into the curriculum of The Cincinnati Public School (CPS) System in 2016.
 As Co-Founder of CPS’ Girls 2 Women program, she has seen powerful transformations in girls throughout the district, specifically in confidence, self-esteem, and leadership development.
 Before this partnership, there had never been a district leadership development program for girls.
+An extension of this work was establishing the first Sister Accord chapter on a college campus at The Ohio State University in 2018.

 Sonia is the author of two highly regarded books, “The Sister Accord: 51 Ways to Love Your Sister” and “51 Ways to Love Your Children.”
 She also wrote the lyrics with Grammy-nominated musician, singer, songwriter, and producer Paul Randolph for the critically acclaimed song “When I Close My Eyes.”
 The song, written in honor of Sonia’s late mother, Nella D. Jackson, aims to inspire those suffering from the loss of loved ones and has been heard in 100+ countries.

-Sonia holds a BS and MBA from Florida A&M University, for which she graduated summa cumlaude and #1 in her class, and is the chair of their School of Business & Industry Advisory Board.
+Sonia holds a BS and MBA from Florida A&M University, for which she graduated summa cum laude and #1 in her class.
+She is the chair of FAMU’s School of Business & Industry Advisory Board.
+Sonia also completed Executive Programs at Harvard Business School and The Fuqua School of Business at Duke University.
 In 2011, she was inducted into FAMU’s School of Business and Industry’s Hall of Fame, and In 2012, Sonia was named one of FAMU’s 125 Outstanding Alumni in celebration of the University’s 125th Anniversary.
 Sonia is a member of the Phi Psi Omega Chapter of Alpha Kappa Alpha Sorority, Inc., the Queen City (OH) Chapter of The Links Incorporated and the International Women's Forum.
 Her mantra is “There is always a seat at the table for excellence—focus on being excellent.”

 Sonia and her husband are the proud parents of sons Kendall and Jordan.
 They reside in Mason, Ohio.